Oso Creek Trail runs along Oso Creek below Oso Viejo Park playground in Mission Viejo.

 How long is Oso Creek Trail?

 According to the City of Mission Viejo, Oso Creek Trail is 5.5 miles of total trails.
-You can start the trail from the Butterfly Garden and take it all the way up to Pavion Park.
+You can start the trail from the Character Garden and take it all the way up to Pavion Park.

-I break it into other natural lengths based on what there is to see for families (and how hilly it’s going to be with street crossings).
+I never walk the whole trail.
+Instead, I break it into other natural lengths based on what there is to see for families (and how hilly it’s going to be with street crossings).

-Shorter Walk for Younger Kids:
+Shorter Walk for Younger Kids / Small Children (Out-and-Back)

-- As you are facing the playground, the trail is to your left past the baseball diamonds.
+As you are facing the playground, the trail is to your left past the baseball diamonds.
 It winds its way down the hill to the pathway above the creek.
 We walked to our left.
 There’s a nice grassy area and mosaic columns by local artists and community members.

-- Cross the bridge to see the butterfly garden.
+Cross the bridge to see the Butterfly Garden.
 Turn right to the other side of the bridge (heading up the hill) and watch the creek for signs of wildlife.
 It was alive with birds and bunnies when we were there.
 In fact, we even spotted a mommy duck and about 7 ducklings.

-Longer Loop for Older Kids:
+Longer LOOP for Older Kids

-There’s another version of this hike from Josh at CaliforniaThroughMyLens.com who took the longer version of this hike that goes up from the park and then around the other side of the creek.
-Not necessarily for little ones, but my older school-age kids love this walk.
 Walking the paved part of the Oso Creek Trail and Jeronimo Open Space trail is perfect for jogger strollers — but half of this loop is on a dirt path which can be narrow and a little steep for strollers.
 So, I would recommend sticking to the paved paths with your strollers.

 This is the “longer” route we do with kids . . .